 How To Write a Combination Resume

-Unless you’re changing careers or have long work gaps, use the combination (or hybrid) format for your resume.
-True to its name, this format combines two important features of other resume formats: the functional format’s profile section and the chronological format’s experience section.
-Below you’ll find tips on using this structure effectively so your resume gets you interviews for your next job.
+Unless you’re changing careers or have long work gaps, use the combination resume format for your resume.
+True to its name, the combination resume format combines two important features of other resume formats: the functional format’s profile section and the chronological format’s experience section.
+Below you’ll find tips on using a combination resume template effectively so your resume gets you interviews for your next job.

-In a brief paragraph or bulleted list at the top of your resume, catch hiring managers’ attention by giving the three to five main reasons you can excel in your target job.
+In a brief paragraph or bulleted list at the top of your resume, catch hiring managers’ attention with a summary including the three to five main reasons you can excel in your target job.
 These may come from your work experience, but they could just as well come from another part of your background, such as your education or language skills.

 The point of this section is to focus employers’ attention on details about you that matter most to their hiring needs, regardless of when or where they occurred.
 (Note, most job seekers find it easier to write their profile last.)